Suji04/HappyDB_NLP/README.md

 # HappyDB_NLP
-A GRU based NLP model that can classify the type of happiness.
+A GRU based NLP model that can detect the cause of happiness.

 ## Find the data:
 https://megagonlabs.github.io/HappyDB/